OAI/OpenAPI-Specification/IMPLEMENTATIONS.md

 Below is a list of known tooling that implements the 3.0.0 specification.
 While support for the 3.0.0 specification matures,  refer to the details of projects listed below for any notes about stability and roadmap.
 The process to improve the 3.x specification includes feedback from end-users and tooling creators.
 We strongly encourage draft tooling be made available for early users of OAS drafts.

-These tools are not necessarily endorsed by the OAI.
+These tools are not endorsed by the OAI.

 #### Low-Level tooling